8 Eating Tips to Manage Glucose Numbers and Weight

 2. Maintain a healthy balanced diet with suitable carbs at each meal.

-3. Maintain your healthy weight.
+3. Maintain the healthy weight.